ericpante/bioinfo/3_RADseq_exercises.md

 ## Lecture on library types

 We will see in lecture how we can build different library types to get more sequence data from one run.
 Different libraries can have single-end (SE) reads, paired-end (PE) reads, reads with mated-pairs (MP).
 We will also review the different flavors of RAD (eg. sdRAD, ddRAD, etc.).

+## Getting the raw data.

+Let's set the scene.
+1. Set ut a directory called `ipyrad` in your `$HOME`
+2. add a `rawdata` subdirectory
+3. add a `filtered` subdirectory
+4. add an ànalysis`subdirectory
+5. place your scripts at the root of your project directory, called ìpyrad`

+Let's get the data.
+These come from the Eaton & Ree (2013) single-end RAD data set.

+Deren A. R. Eaton, Richard H. Ree, Inferring Phylogeny and Introgression using RADseq Data: An Example from Flowering Plants (Pedicularis: Orobanchaceae), Systematic Biology, Volume 62, Issue 5, September 2013, Pages 689–706, https://doi.org/10.1093/sysbio/syt032

+This link gives the background ; please have a look at the paper. https://ipyrad.readthedocs.io/en/master/API-assembly/cookbook-empirical-API-1-pedicularis.html